 Length and allowable percentage of instruments maturity scheduling shall be timed according to anticipated need.
-Investment maturities for operating funds shall be scheduled to coincide with projected cash flow needs, taking into account large routine expenditures as well as considering sizable blocks of anticipated revenues.
+Investment maturities for operating funds shall be scheduled to coincide with projected cash flow needs, taking into account here routine expenditures as well as considering sizable blocks of anticipated revenues.

-If a legally authorized stock, bond, note or other evidence of indebtedness of any city, county, town or district situated in any one of the states of the United States has a PUT option which requires the issuer of the instrument to return all principal, and accrued interest within 30 days of the exercise of the PUT option, than the maturity of that instrument will be considered the PUT option not the stated maturity of the instrument.
+If a legally authorized stock, bond, note or other vidence of indebted of any city, county, town or district situated in any one of the states of the United State has a PUT option which requires the issuer of the instrument to return all principal, an accrued interest within 30 days of the exercise of the Put option, than the maturity of that instrument will be considered the PUT option not the send maturity of the instrument.

-The table below shows the maximum length and maximum portfolio composition of each investment class:
+The table below shows the maximum and and maximum perfolio composition of each investment class:

-Class Stocks, bonds, notes and other evidences of Length 60 months of less Percent of total portfolio & cash 75% indebtedness of the Commonwealth of Virginia Stocks, bonds, notes and other evidences of 60 months or less 100% indebtedness of the United States Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body of the Commonwealth of Virginia 36 months or less 75% Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States.
+Cla Len an Percent of total portfolio & cash Stocks, bonds, no and other dences of indebtedness of the Continue although Virginia 60 months of less 75% Stocks sonds; and othe vidences of indertedness of the States 60 months or less - 100% Stocks, ands, notes and er evidences of indebteding of any county, authority of ather public Commonwealth Virginia er evidences of y, town, district, body of the Commonwealth Virginia 36 months or less 75% Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States.
 36 months or less 75% Savings accounts or time deposits (CDs) in any bank or savings and loan association within the Commonwealth of Virginia 24 months or less 60% Repurchase Agreements 12 months or less 20%

-Class Length Percent of total portfolio & cash Banker's Acceptances 12 months or less 10% Prime Quality Commercial Paper 270 days or less 35% with a 5% per issuer limit High Quality Corporate Notes 36 months or less 50% Certificates representing ownership in either treasury bond principal at maturity or its coupons for accrual periods 36 months or less 25% The Local Government Investment Pool (LGIP) N/A 100% Open End Mutual Funds N/A Maximum 20% in any one fund.
-Prior 3 year history must exceed internal performance by 25bps, net of mgmt fee.
-The State Non-Arbitrage Pool (SNAP) N/A 100% of bond proceeds or debt related reserve account Negotiable certificates of deposit and negotiable bank deposit notes 24 months or less 25% External Management Contract 3 years or less 25% of net balance of pooled investments, using lowest portfolio amount as target point.
+Class Length Percent of total portfolio & cash Banker's Acceptances 12 months or less 10% Prime Quality Commercial Paper 270 days or less 35% with a 5% per issuer limit High Quality Corporate Notes 36 months or less 50% Certificates representing ownership in either treasury bond principal at maturity or its coupons for accrual periods 36 months or less 25% The Local Government Investment Pool (LGIP) N/A 100% Open End Mutual Funds N/A Ma um 20% in any one to history must exceed internal performance by 25bps, net of mgmt fee.
+The State Non-Arbitrage Pool (SNAP) N/A 100% of bond proceeds or debt related reserve account Negotiable certificates of and negotiable bank deposit notes 24 months or less 25% External Management Conct 3 years or less 25% of net balance of pooled investments, using lowest portfolio amount as target point.
 Prior 3 year history must exceed internal performance by 25bps, net of mgmt fee.